-Drawing Development In Children:
+Drawing Development In Children

 Psychologists and educators have long researched the way children showcase their growth milestones through their drawing skills and various drawing development stages in a child’s life.

-Stages Of Drawing Development:
+Stages Of Drawing Development

-1. Between 2 to 4 years:
+1. Between 2 and 4 years

 Random pictures and scribbles define this stage as your child begins to move the arm and work with a drawing tool such as a crayon or a pencil.